 Product Design in Selection Markets

-Keywords: selection markets, cream-skimming, insurance markets, multidimensional heterogeneity, product design
+Keywords: selection markets, cream-skimming, insurance markets, add-on pricing, subprime lending, product design